 Con: High interest rates

-While credit cards generally carry high interest rates across the board, student credit cards tend to have some of the highest APRs.
+While credit cards generally carry high APRs (annual percentage rates) across the board, student credit cards tend to have some of the highest APRs.
 The rate is high because students don’t usually have much credit history, so lenders see them as risky borrowers, and charge a higher interest rate to compensate for the risk.

 Pro: Access to an unsecured line of credit